georgetown-cset/computer-vision-patent-landscape/README.md

 Files and code for the CSET Data Brief "Patent Landscape for Computer Vision: United States and China"

 # Files
-We provide the top 100 patenting organizations for both China and the United States.
+We provide the .csv files with the top 100 patenting organizations for both China and the United States:
+* Top 100 Compviz China.csv
+* Top 100 Compviz US.csv

 Each file contains two field, Organization Name and Patent Count.

-*Top 100 Compviz China.csv
-*Top 100 Compviz US.csv

-Top 5 patenting organizations in China:
+## Top 5 patenting organizations in China:
 | Organization Name                         | Patent Count |
 | ----------------------------------------- | ------------ |
 | UNIVERSITY OF XIDIAN                      | 614          |